 - Peace of Mind: A term life insurance policy is an inexpensive way to give you and your family members peace of mind, knowing that they will be protected if something happens to you.
 You will no longer have to worry about their financial future and can rest easy knowing they will be able to continue their current lifestyle.

 - Funerals Are Pricey: Even a basic funeral can cost $7,000-$10,000.
 A small life insurance policy will make sure your final expenses are covered so your family doesn’t have one more worry at an already stressful time.

 - Supplement Your Retirement: Permanent life insurance policies accumulate a cash value over the life of the policy that can be borrowed against tax-free.
 These policies can be used to supplement your retirement if your other investments fall short.
 These policies often come with fairly high fees, so be sure to compare the costs to those of other investment vehicles.

 - Protect Your Business: Regardless of whether you are using a life insurance policy to insure a key employee, fund a buy/sell agreement or simply provide a tax-free cash infusion (borrowing against the cash value of a permanent policy), life insurance can be a major asset to your business.

 Where Can I Get Life Insurance?

 If any of these stories struck a chord and you are considering a life insurance policy, you are in the right place.
-A Trusted Choice® independent agent can help you assess your specific risks and financial goals before recommending a policy.
+An independent agent can help you assess your specific risks and financial goals before recommending a policy.

 Whether you need a term policy, a permanent policy or a combination of both, our agents will do all of the legwork for you, gather quotes, and present you with a variety of options that will provide the protection that you and your family need.

-Start protecting your family today, contact a Trusted Choice agent now.
+Start protecting your family today, contact an independent insurance agent now.